How I Use Lucidchart to Diagnose Patients and Train New Doctors

 Finding the right tool is often the hardest part of any project.
 I searched relentlessly, read through endless “Top 10” articles, and distilled my own shortlist.
 I tried the usual suspects, exhausting trial periods, and remained unsatisfied.
 Lucidchart solved all my problems.
 It makes the process of creating the algorithm not only easy, but also fun.
 Lucidchart’s sharing options meant that I could publish my algorithms on companion websites to elicit and incorporate feedback.
 For example, I partnered with WikEM, the world’s largest emergency medicine open access resource.

 Lucidchart allowed me to develop my own style guide, creating a template for all documents to ensure a common and recognizable theme.
+There is also algorithm flowchart templates to help you get started.
 The killer feature for me was the flexible publication options.
 My algorithms are often works in progress; with Lucidchart, I can link to the published static image file and know that my website will always show the most up-to-date version of the algorithm without having to upload new graphics or keep track of changes.
 Other algorithms have been published in journals or printed and posted in our emergency department— producing print-quality exports took just a few clicks.

 My algorithms have become popular teaching tools at our residency program.
 I’m always pleased to find one of them open on a computer in our workroom, pulled up by a peer to teach a visiting medical student—hopefully a more satisfying learning experience for them than just waiting.

 Whether you save lives or save your company money, see how Lucidchart can help with your next project.